History BA (Hons) module details

 This module is an introduction to some of the important contemporary debates in Childhood Studies and society.
 The module will explore and evaluate the construction of childhood, the inequalities which surround childhood, and what it means to be a child in the UK in the 21st century.
 Drawing on a range of sociological and political conceptualizations of childhood and the many factors that shape our understanding of it, you will critically evaluate key issues impacting on childhood and how these issues are reflected in, or sustained by, or challenged by society.
 You will be encouraged to contest and interrogate your own thinking and assumptions about children, childhood and society.

-Academic poster, 40%: You will produce 1 poster or a series of posters exploring a theme from the module chosen by yourself in 1500 words.
+Academic poster, 40%: You will produce 1 poster or a series of posters exploring a theme from the module chosen by yourself.

-Report, 60%: You will write an academic report exploring a theme from the module chosen by yourself in 2500 words.
+Report, 60%: You will write an academic report exploring a theme from the module chosen by yourself.

 English Literature Route – Introduction to Drama: Shakespeare